Choosing the right intranet platform in 2026: 10 steps for high adoption and maximum ROI

 Step 2: Involve all stakeholders (IT, HR, and the frontline)

-One of the key ways to guarantee intranet adoption is to involve users in the selection process early.
-Your intranet should cater for everyone, but their needs can be vastly different:
+One of the key ways to guarantee intranet adoption is to involve users in the selection process early so you can craft an intranet that suits everyones needs.
+Your intranet should cater for everyone, but stakeholder needs can vary:

 • IT: IT's primary focus is on security, infrastructure, and technical integrations.
 They are your gatekeepers for compliance and enterprise architecture.

-• HR & internal communications: HR and comms are the primary content owners, focused on content governance, easy publishing, and communication reach.
+• HR & internal communications: HR and comms will be the primary content owners, focused on content governance, easy publishing, and communication reach.

-• The frontline challenge: Your employees, which unfortunately can sometimes be the crucial but often overlooked segment.
+• Your employees: Employees are a crucial but often overlooked segment.
 If a large part of your workforce is retail, logistics, or operations, you must ask: Do they have corporate email addresses?
 If the answer is no, a system tied exclusively to a Microsoft or Google account will fail.
 Your requirement must be mobile-first access with flexible single sign-on (SSO) options.
+These are all the important things you need to question and involve everyone in to achieve the best outcome.

 Step 3: Conduct a digital workplace audit and define your key integrations

-Analyse your existing digital landscape.
+Analyse your existing digital landscape and note down what apps and tools you use daily.
 An intranet should be the digital home for everything employee focused, not just another disconnected system.

 💡 Tip: Look for fragmentation and information siloes.
 If employees use Slack for comms, SharePoint for documents, and a separate HR system for forms, your intranet must successfully integrate and simplify access to all your key processes.